den13501/alpha-core-wiki/Install-alpha-core-in-Debian-10.md

 Change server IP to your computer in config.yml.
 This is an optional step! **If you got your server and client on the same computer you don’t need to edit this**.
 Otherwise, you enter your computer’s local IP-address (for lan usage).
 Also, you need to open 8100, 9090, 9100 ports.
 If you are running client and server on the same computer you can skip this.
+If you want to have access outside your computer and lan, change ip to 0.0.0.0

 ```bash
 Server: